Huxyshuu/financeScraper/README.md

 5. Typing in a valid stock ticker will bring up useful information about the stock such as the **current price**, **forward P/E**, etc. *(might sometimes throw a HTTP 401 error, which is usually fixed by restarting the app)*

 ![Image of the page](https://i.imgur.com/GtFJGTV.png)

+## Tech
+- Flask to build a web interface for the app
+- yfinance to indirectly get the data from yahoo finance api